eda-ricercatore/gulyas-scripts/notes/python.md

 		status.
 	It also means that all objects that can be named can be treated as data."
 		\cite[Chapter 3, section on "First-Class Objects," pp. 37]{Beazley2009}.
++ Compared to other object-oriented programming languages, "*Python*'s built-in types are organized into a relatively flat hierarchy"
+	\cite[Chapter 7, section on "Abstract Base Classes," pp. 137]{Beazley2009}.